-Filipino Adobo is one of the most famous Filipino food in which foreigners are curious about.
+Filipino Adobo is one of the most famous Filipino food in which foreigners are curious.
 It has few ingredients which are readily available.
-If you try your hand in making Adobo, you can use your favorite meat like chicken, pork and beef and for myself, I even used Salmon.
+If you try your hand in making Adobo, you can use your favorite meat like chicken, pork, and beef and for myself, I even used Salmon.

-In my post way back 2015, I made a Slow Cooked Adobo in which I used Chicken Drumsticks; this time, however, I opted for chicken wingettes because it has become my favorite lately.
-It feels like chicken wingettes has more tastes compared to chicken drumstick.
-I thick it is because of wingettes has more fat,maybe?
+In my post way back in 2015, I made a Slow Cooked Adobo in which I used Chicken Drumsticks; this time, however, I opted for chicken wingettes because it has become my favorite lately.
+It feels like chicken wingettes have more tastes compared to the chicken drumsticks.
+I think it is because wingettes have more fat, maybe?

 SO, LET’S MAKE ADOBO!!!
-It is easy, tasty and use the video below to guide you.
-I prmose, this Adobo recipe is EASY, PEASY!
+It is easy, tasty, and uses the video below to guide you.
+I promise this Adobo recipe is EASY, PEASY!

 So let’s get cooking, I am excited too.

 WHAT IS ADOBO?

 Adobo is a famous Filipino recipe that is braised meat with soy sauce, vinegar, bay leaves, lots of garlic, and onion.
 You cook and soften the meat and you add your remaining ingredients to make it slightly sour which is the trademark taste of adobo… A HINT OF SOURNESS.

 I have tasted my American friends Adobo, and they failed in the SOUR-NESS department… the sauce is either too sour or either too sweet.
 So when you cook your Adobo, aim for just a pinch of sourness…

 - Freeze-able.
 I make sure that I make a lot of this so that I can meal prep for the week and freeze some for the next time I am craving adobo.